montoyamoraga/tiny-trainable-instruments/docs/installation.md

       We suggest installing the latest 2.1.0 but not precompiled, which would be: 2.1.0-ALPHA.

 If you still have questions about setting up the microcontroller, the full startup guide is available [here](https://www.arduino.cc/en/Guide/NANO33BLESense).

-If you've made it this far, welcome to our little project!
+If you've made it this far, welcome to our project!
 We're super happy to have you here :)

+## Python and TensorFlow

+For Instrument0, you only need Arduino libraries.
+For Instrument1 and Instrument2, you also need to have Python and TensorFlow installed on your computer.

+Your computer might have Python already installed, and it might be one that is not compatible with the TensorFlow version we are using.

+In order to be able to manage different versions of Python, we suggest installing the tool pyenv https://github.com/pyenv/pyenv.

+### Linux

+### Mac

+## Windows